ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 AWS PrivateLink can be enabled only on ClickHouse Cloud Production services
 :::

-Process:
+The process is split into four steps:

-1. Obtain AWS Service Name for Private Link
+1. Obtain AWS Service Name for Private Link.
-2. Create service endpoint
+2. Create service endpoint.
-3. Add Endpoint ID to ClickHouse Cloud organization
+3. Add Endpoint ID to ClickHouse Cloud organization.
-4. Add Endpoint ID to service(s) allow list
+4. Add Endpoint ID to service(s) allow list.

 ## Obtain AWS Service Name for Private Link